devpi/devpi/doc/announce/server-4.0.rst

     pip install pip==8.1.1

-This is obviously a crotch but gives you some time to perform the export/import cycle required for hosting private packages via devpi-server-4.0 and using pip-8.1.2.
+This is obviously a crutch but gives you some time to perform the export/import cycle required for hosting private packages via devpi-server-4.0 and being compatible with pip-8.1.2.

-If you using devpi-server as a pure pypi.python.org cache you don't actually need to perform export/import and can just wipe your server directory ($HOME/.devpi/server by default) before you install and start up devpi-server-4.0.
+If you are using devpi-server as a pure pypi.python.org cache you don't need to perform export/import and can just delete your server directory ($HOME/.devpi/server by default) before you install and start up devpi-server-4.0.